-Increase your chances of a successful Veganuary by making a few adjustments to your kitchen pantry.
+Increase your chances of a successful Veganuary by making a few adjustments to your kitchen pantry planning a vegan grocery list.
 First, by getting rid of all animal products – this includes gravy, stock, butter, and all non-vegan baking supply.
 But please don’t throw them away!
 Give them to someone.
 Someone you don’t like, preferably.

 Second, get a few vegan pantry staples.
 This includes nutritional yeast to make everything taste cheesy, tempeh for a great meat replacement, chia or flax for egg replacement, a good butter replacement (Earth Balance was my favorite in North America and now I swear by Naturli in Europe) and milk replacement (Oatly Barista Edition is my fave of all time).
 Also, something salty for those cheese cravings — olives and roasted smoked almonds do it for me.

 Processed vegan products such as sausages, burger patties of veggie ground meat are good for transition periods but don’t rely on them in the long run unless it’s for an occasional treat.
 They’re not super healthy.
 If you live in Europe, the fake dairy products are heaven (well perhaps they’ve evolved since I lived in Canada and the vegan yoghurt tasted like wallpaper glue).
 Just give new things a try!
 You may be surprised — pleasantly or otherwise.
 Just be curious.

 Find some easy Vegan Recipes

 Finding vegan recipes that are both easy to make and delicious is key.
 I’m a very lazy cook and I often only eat steamed veggies, crunchy oven-baked tempeh in some sort of dressing, or lentil dahl, but this works well for me.
 Find a few good websites and be ready to have your mind blown at the amazing array of tastes you can get from vegan cooking.